 The Company seeks to capitalize on its state-of-the-art technology, which enables the Company to offer premium quality, flexible and cost-effective service solutions to its clients.
-The Company believes that its significant and continuing investment in sophisticated call center technology, including proprietary interactive voice response technology, proprietary scheduling systems, computer telephony integration systems, advanced call management software systems and high speed, fault-tolerant computer systems, is a competitive advantage.
-In addition, the Company's proprietary software systems, hardware platforms and extensive networking technology allow it to provide customized client applications and integrate two or more of its inbound, automated voice response and outbound services.
+The Company believes that its significant and continuing investment in sophisticated contact center technology, including proprietary interactive voice response technology, proprietary scheduling systems, computer telephony integration systems, advanced contact management software systems and high speed, fault-tolerant computer systems, is a competitive advantage.
+In addition, the Company's software systems, hardware platforms and extensive networking technology allow it to provide customized client applications and integrate two or more of its inbound, automated voice response, Internet and outbound services.
 The Company continually seeks to improve its technological capabilities.
+One example of the Company's ability to capitalize on state-of-the art technology was the recent announcement for Internet customer care utilizing its new iCare platform. iCare is a scalable, open-channel platform, which supports a suite of Internet-based, real-time interaction tools that can be fully integrated into West's already proven customer care platform. iCare supports a clients's Web site, materially improving e-commerce initiatives by providing the highquality customer service that today's Internet consumers are demanding. iCare is mission critical to corporations that view satisfied customers as vital to today's competitive Internet environment.